developer-zebra/developer-zebra-site/src/ekd/1-2/guide/usage/index.md

 ### Action Properties

 **PressAction -** Defines the action taken when the selected Button is pressed and released.
-Accepts a predefined command string only (see below).
-Overridden by ActionDown property.
+Accepts a predefined command string only (see below). **Overridden by ActionDown property.
+Default = no action**.

 **LongPressAction –** Defines the action taken when the selected button is long-pressed.
-Accepts a predefined command string only (see below).
-Overridden by ActionUp property.
+Accepts a predefined command string only (see below). **Overridden by ActionUp property.
+Default = no action**.

 **ActionDown -** Defines the action to be taken immediately upon button press (before it is released).
-Accepts a predefined command string only (see below).
-Overrides PressAction property.
+Accepts a predefined command string only (see below). **Overrides PressAction property.
+Default = no action**.

 **ActionUp -** Defines the action to be taken when the selected key is released (after being pressed).
-Accepts a predefined command string only (see below).
-Overrides Long Press Action property.
+Accepts a predefined command string only (see below). **Overrides LongPressAction property.
+Default = no action**.

 -----